• HOME

 Round 35: *SC2Tog.
 Repeat from * to end of round (6 St).

 Round 36: SC next stitch and 4th stitch together, leaving remaining stitches unworked (1 St).
-Fasten off and pull yarn into the body of the bunny using crochet hook (to hide it).
+Then fasten off and pull yarn into the body of the bunny using crochet hook (to hide it).

 Round 1: Make 6 SC in magic circle (6 St).